 On his part, Mr Eiji Hiraoka, Senior Executive Director of Japan Cooperation Centre Petroleum (JCCP), made a speech in which he referred to the fruitful cooperation between the Arab oil exporting countries and JCCP.
-He stressed the necessity of continued cooperation to serve the interests of the two sides.
+He stressed the necessity of continued cooperation to serve the interests of the two sides most important developments in the refining and petrochemicals OAPEC industries in member countries, and their role in boosting the petroleum and petrochemicals production in line with the latest international criteria.
+HE Al Naqi also talked about the member countries' keenness on cooperating with international oil companies that have advanced technology through ioint ventures and coordination in scientific research and development activities.

-HE Abbas Ali Al Naqi, Secretary General of the Organization of Arab Petroleum Exporting Countries (OAPEC), gave a speech in which he welcomed the participants and referred to the most important developments in the refining and petrochemicals OAPEC industries in member countries, and their role in boosting the petroleum and petrochemicals production in line with the latest international criteria.
-HE Al Naqi also talked about the member countries' keenness on cooperating with international oil companies that have advanced technology through joint ventures and coordination in scientific research and development activities.
+HE Abbas Ali Al Naqi, Secretary General of the Organization of Arab Petroleum Exporting Countries (OAPEC), gave a speech in which he welcomed the participants and referred to the